intarchboard/draft-protocol-greasing/draft-edm-protocol-greasing.md

 One limitation of greasing is that it only exercises grease values.
 It does not check whether other values that are reserved for future use are correctly treated as ignored or errors.
 As such, ossification remains a possibility for non-grease values.
-The goal of greasing is to increase the chances of correct implementation, and there by reduce (but not eliminate) the possibility of ossification.
+The goal of greasing is to increase the chances of correct implementation, and thereby reduce (but not eliminate) the possibility of ossification.

 # Deployment Considerations and Incentives for Greasing